-Internationally, increasing emphasis is being placed on the measurable impact of research.
+Internationally, emphasis is often placed on the measurable impact of research.
 In Australia, factors behind this include:

 ERA 2018 included Engagement & Impact Assessment.
 This "examined how universities are translating their research into economic, social and other benefits and encourage greater collaboration between universities, industries and other end-users of research".
 In this context, the ARC used the following definitions: